momentohq/public-dev-docs/docs/getting-started.md

 ### Obtain an auth token

-[Authentication in Momento is done via an authentication token](./learn/how-it-works#authentication-token), and you can sign up for a Momento Serverless Cache auth token directly from the command line.
+[Authentication in Momento is done via an authentication token](./learn/how-it-works#authentication-token), and you can sign up for a Momento Serverless Cache auth token directly from the command line interface installed in the previous section.

-Authentication tokens are associated with a specific Momento Serverless Cache region.
-You can provision an auth token for a Region using the `account` command with your desired cloud provider and Region:
+Authentication tokens are associated with a specific Momento Serverless Cache cloud provider and specific region.
+You can provision an auth token **for each region** using the `account` command with your desired cloud provider and Region:

 #### AWS [available regions are us-west-2, us-east-1, ap-northeast-1]